bbe2/instructor.brian/README.md

 #=> what's.happening? -> ai.agents
 To help student mnemonics at crucial moments, I’m tooling GPT AI agents to
-1. Convert lecture audio to text; integrating into a class corpus repository.
+1.Convert lecture audio to text; integrating into a class corpus repository.
-2. Synthesize disparities across audio, lecture notes, and textbooks using GPT APIs.
+2.Synthesize disparities across audio, lecture notes, and textbooks using GPT APIs.
-3. Email lecture summary and disparity index.
+3.Email lecture summary and disparity index.
-4. Aggregate and feed repository media to AI agent for student interactive learning.
+4.Aggregate and feed repository media to AI agent for student interactive learning.

 ```